 How to calculate the distance between two coordinate points (knowing longitude and latitude) in Python?
 Three methods are given here:

-Implement the Haversine formula
+Implement the Haversine Formula

 1